-A. Approved Nutrition Standards, based on the nutrition standards of the Institute of Medicine (2007) and the standards of the USDA Smart Snacks.

-1. K-12 a la carte, school vending machines and other foods outside of school meals shall be limited. - - .
-No more than 30 percent of total calories from fat,
+- A. During the school day approved Nutrition Standards, based on the nutrition standards of the Institute of Medicine (2007) and the standards of the USDA Smart Snacks. - 1.
+K-12 a la carte, school vending machines and other foods outside of school meals shall be limited to:

-- No more than 35 percent of calories from total sugars - No more than 200 milligrams of sodium per portion as packaged, No more than 200 calories per package, and - 100 percent of the grains offered are whole grain-rich - 2.
-K-12 a la carte, school vending machines and other beverages outside of school meals shall be - · Water without flavoring, additives, or carbonation, - Low-fat and nonfat milk (in 8-to 12-ounce portion) - 100% fruit juice in 4-ounce portions as packaged for elementary/middle school and 8 ounces (2 portions) for high school, and - · All beverages other than water, white milk or juice shall be no larger than 12 ounces. - B. Availability - 1.
-A vending machine at an elementary school that dispenses food or beverage items may not be accessible to students.

-2. Vending machines in middle and high schools - - · Will not be available during mealtimes Will be off before school and turned on 30 minutes after school

-- .
-Will contain items that meet at least 50% of the approved nutrition standards. - Vending machines for school staff will not be accessible to students - During the Breakfast and Lunch Programs food and beverages will not be sold or given in school - 5.
-Students and staff will have free, potable (drinking) water for consumption available in water - C. Concession Stands - 1.
-The concession items sold at school-sponsored events to participants, fans and visitors shall include at least 50 percent healthy beverages and foods, according to the approved nutrition standards D. Classroom Celebrations - 1.
-Schools shall inform parents/guardians of the classroom celebration guidelines and supply a list of - allergies to avoid when applicable.

-Classroom celebrations will be permitted during Halloween, Christmas and Valentine's Day and - student birthdays.
+- No more than 30 percent of total calories from fat, - Less than 10 percent of total calories from saturated fats, - 0 percent trans fats, - No more than 35 percent of calories from total sugars, - No more than 200 milligrams of sodium per portion as packaged, - No more than 200 calories per package, and - 100 percent of the grains offered are whole grain-rich. - 2.
+K-12 a la carte, school vending machines and other beverages outside of school meals shall be limited to: - Water without flavoring, additives, or carbonation, - Low-fat and nonfat milk (in 8-to 12-ounce portions), - 100% fruit juice in 4-ounce portions as packaged for elementary/middle school and 8 ounces (2 portions) for high school, and - All beverages other than water, white milk or juice shall be no larger than 12 ounces. - B. Availability of Vending Machines, Competing Food and Beverage and Free Drinking Water - 1.
+A vending machine at an elementary school that dispenses food or beverage items may not be accessible to students. - 2.
+Vending machines in middle and high schools: - Will not be available during the school day. - Will contain items that meet at least 50% of the approved nutrition standards. - 3.
+Vending machines for school staff will not be accessible to students. - 4.
+During the Breakfast and Lunch Programs only the cafeteria will provide food and beverages. - 5.
+Students and staff will have free, potable (drinking) water for consumption available in water fountains throughout the school building. - C. Concession Stands - 1.
+The concession items sold at after school-sponsored events to participants, fans and visitors shall include at least 50 percent healthy beverages and foods, according to the approved nutrition standards. - D. Classroom Celebrations - 1.
+Schools shall inform parents/guardians of the classroom celebration guidelines and supply a list of allergies to avoid when applicable. - 2.
+Classroom celebrations will be permitted during Halloween, Christmas and Valentine's Day and student birthdays.
 A fourth celebration, Ethnic Day, at elementary will be permitted as long as it is related to a lesson or citizenship activity at the school.
 This celebration may differ for each grade level and for each school.
 All other celebrations will focus on activities (e.g., giving free time, extra recess, music and reading time) rather than on food. - Classroom celebrations should make a positive contribution to children's diets and health with an emphasis on serving fruits and vegetables as the primary snacks and water as a the primary beverage.
-All food and beverages items will need to be store bought and left in original sealed
+All food and beverages items will need to be store bought and left in original sealed packing. - E. Food as a Reward or Punishment